 Most black lights work using a filter or coating over the bulb that filters out most of the visible light and produces mostly long-wave ultraviolet (UVA) light.
 Filters that do it create a dim violet glow, while coated bulbs product blue color.
 With a black light, you can see fluorescence, the radiating glow emitted by certain substances when exposed to ultraviolet light.

 While no smartphone is technically capable of emitting UV light currently, you can mimic the effect of a black light using your phone's LED flash, a few markers, and some transparent tape.
-It won't work as well a commercial LED black light, but if you're just looking to show off some cool fluorescent art or mutant-looking plants, it'll definitely do the trick.
+It won't work as well as a commercial LED black light, but if you're just looking to show off some cool fluorescent art or mutant-looking plants, it'll definitely do the trick.

-- Place a third and final piece of tape over the flash, but this time color over the flash with your purple marker.
+- Place a third and final piece of tape over the flash, on top of the blue ones, but this time, color over the flash with your purple marker.

 - You're done!
 Seriously, that's it.

 On a piece of white paper, write or draw anything down with the highlighter, then turn on your device's flashlight feature in a dark room and shine the purple/blue-tinted light at it.